“Are there hidden costs in the price of my Egyptian Holiday?”

 There are some facts you need to be aware of:

 - Egypt is no longer a “cheap holiday”.
 Cost of living prices here have been rising steadily for the last two years, due to removal of government subsidies – in line with IMF directions.
 They will continue to rise.
-While a ride to Luxor airport may have only cost 50 Egyptian pounds 3 or 4 years ago – it is minimum 180 Egyptian pounds now – that is roundabout US$10.

 - PROBLEM: Most Egyptian service providers dealing face to face with prospective tourists feel under pressure to keep the prices to the tourists down to secure the bookings.
 But the transport, electricity, water, gas and food suppliers must put up the prices to cover the actual increasing costs and make their profits.
 Electricians, plumbers, carpenters, painters are all in high demand and charging high prices for their work – good luck to them.
 At the end of the day all these costs are paid for by the end user – in the tourism industry, that is you.